 Reverse culture shock is usually described in four stages:

 - Irritability and hostility

 - Readjustment and adaptation

 This is often one of the transitions to Stage 3.
 You may experience feelings of frustration, anger, alienation, loneliness, disorientation, and helplessness and not understand exactly why.
 You might quickly become irritated or critical of others and of U.S. culture.
 Depression, feeling like a stranger at home, and the longing to go back abroad are also not uncommon reactions.
-You may also feel less independent than you were in the country of your choice.
+You may also feel less independent than you were in Mexico.
 Most people are then able to move onto Stage 4, which is a gradual readjustment to life at home.
 Things will start to seem a little more normal again, and you will probably fall back into some old routines, but things won't be exactly the same as how you left them.
 You have most likely developed new attitudes, beliefs, habits, as well as personal and professional goals, and you will see things differently now.
 The important thing is to try

 4. Relevant Questions

 - Would you like to return abroad, and what is the best way for you to be able to return?